-Border to Coast's strategic goal is to make a positive difference to the investment outcomes of its partner Local Government Pension Funds through pooling to create a stronger voice; working in partnership to deliver cost effective, innovative and responsible investment now and in the future, thereby enabling great, sustainable performance.
+Border to Coast's was created to make a positive difference to the investment outcomes of its partner Local Government Pension Funds.
+Through pooling it will have a stronger voice and, working in partnership, will deliver a cost effective, innovative and responsible investments, thereby enabling sustainable, risk-adjusted performance over the long-term.

-This strategic goal will be achieved via the following three main objectives:
+This will be achieved through the following three main strategic objectives:

-- 1. Strategy: Delivering Border to Coast's strategy to deliver the benefits of pooling through the creation of a regulated asset manager in line with the guiding principles - Customer Outcomes: (i) Putting customers at the heart of Border to Coast and delivering great service, and (ii) meeting customers' expectations of risk-adjusted investment return and performance - 3.
+- 1. Strategy: Delivering Border to Coast's strategy to deliver the benefits of pooling through the creation of a regulated asset manager in line with the guiding principles - 2.
+Customer Outcomes: (i) Putting customers at the heart of Border to Coast and delivering great service, and (ii) meeting customers' expectations of risk-adjusted investment return and performance - 3.
 Governance: Creating a sustainable organisation making efficient and effective decisions with appropriate oversight

 The Board of Border to Coast is responsible for setting the strategic direction and objectives for Border to Coast to inform the annual strategic plan and budget for approval by the Shareholders.
-The Board has delegated the day-to-day management of Border to Coast in achieving these to the Border to Coast CEO, who in turn works with the Border to Coast Management Team to deliver to the Partner Funds (as both investors and shareholders).
-The responsibilities of the Border to Coast Board and Management team are considered further in section 5.
+The Board has delegated the day-to-day management of Border to Coast in achieving these to the Border to Coast CEO, who in turn works with the Border to Coast Management Executive Team to deliver to the Partner Funds (as both investors and shareholders).
+The responsibilities of the Border to Coast Board and Management team Executive are considered further in section 5.